harshitg9352/hydrant_controller/README.md

    npm run dev
 6. Open `frontend/index.html` in your browser.

-If you run into CORS or port issues, make sure the server is running on port 5000 and that your browser allows connecting to http://localhost:5000.
+If you run into CORS or port issues, make sure the server is running on port 5001 and that your browser allows connecting to http://localhost:5000.

-# hydrant_controller